Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 As issues are discovered, they will be fixed immediately as time allows.
 Getting documentation and legal compliance sorted was a significant undertaking, and now the focus can shift back to core functionality.
 Response times will vary based on availability, but broken functionality will be addressed as quickly as possible.

+**Current Development Focus:**
+- **TRAINING pipeline** - Primary focus is on updating and fixing the TRAINING pipeline
+- **Target ranking scripts** - Will be confirmed working after TRAINING pipeline updates
+- **Integration** - Target ranking functionality will eventually be rolled into the TRAINING pipeline for easier use

 ## Phase 0 — Winter 2025 (Right Now)

 ### Stability & Documentation Hardening